roadchimp/airoadmap/server/scraper/README.md

 If you encounter login failures with LinkedIn:

 1. **Timeout Errors**:
-   - Verify your LinkedIn credentials are correct in environment variables
+   - Verify your LinkedIn credentials are correct (currently hardcoded or managed elsewhere, not via .env)
-   - Increase the login timeout in `server/lib/jobScraper.ts` (currently 60000ms)
+   - Increase the login timeout within the scraper script (`runScraper.ts` or related modules)
    - Check if your IP address has been temporarily blocked by LinkedIn
-   - Try running from a different network or using a VPN

 2. **Login Page Selectors**:
    - If LinkedIn updates their login page, the selectors might need updating
    - Check the browser console logs for errors related to selectors
-   - Update the selector paths in the `login` method in `LinkedInScraper` class
+   - Update the selector paths in the scraper script (`runScraper.ts` or related modules)

 3. **CAPTCHA/Verification**:
    - LinkedIn may require CAPTCHA or phone verification for suspicious logins
    - You may need to manually log in to LinkedIn once before running the scraper
    - Consider using a dedicated LinkedIn account for scraping

+4. **Page Loading Issues**:
+   - The scraper now uses `domcontentloaded` instead of `networkidle0` for improved reliability
+   - If page content isn't fully loaded, consider adjusting wait conditions or adding explicit waits
+   - Check for missing elements in the browser console when running in non-headless mode

 #### Performance Optimization